DorukCem/PrimerCode/questions/Patrol/question.md

 assert(patrol_results(grid, 5) == result)

 ```
 is correct.
-We can se that x = 0, y = 2 has two officers but we still put a single 'X'.
+We can see that x = 0, y = 2 has two officers but we still put a single 'X'.